 Source: Career Service der Freien Universität Berlin

-For students pursuing a degree with educational credentials, the Dahlem School of Education is an important point of contact.
+For students pursuing a degree with teacher training option, the Dahlem School of Education is an important point of contact.
 For questions regarding the study area Teaching-Related Professional Skills (LBW), you can turn to the DSE’s Study Office.
 The DSE tutors can also help you with matters concerning your study program.
 All tutors there are also students of BA programs with teacher training option, so they are well prepared to give you subject-specific information from a student perspective.

 View of the Holz-, Rost- and Silberlaube